Sonesta White Plains

 White Plains, NY

-How do we finance a rapid scaling of deep building retrofits and other energy-saving initiatives?
-The 14th Energy Efficiency Finance Forum will tackle this question, acknowledging the vital role that financing will play in dramatically reducing energy use and greenhouse gas emissions over the next 30 years.
+Over 150 individuals met in person to learn about financing the clean energy transformation needed to tackle the climate crisis and strengthen the economy as well as how to finance a rapid scaling of deep building retrofits and other energy-saving initiatives.
+Financing will play a vital role in dramatically reducing energy use and greenhouse gas emissions over the next 30 years.

-Attendees will explore creative and innovative ways to finance projects that are essential for reducing energy waste, saving money, creating jobs, and meeting climate goals.
-They will collaborate and network with other industry leaders.
-Attendees will learn about successful projects that are emerging across the United States that cover energy efficiency as a service and other pay-for-performance finance structures.
+Attendees explored creative and innovative ways to finance projects that are essential for reducing energy waste, saving money, creating jobs, and meeting climate goals.
+They collaborated and networked with other industry leaders and learned about successful projects that are emerging across the United States that cover energy efficiency as a service and other pay-for-performance finance structures.

 Welcome — David Davenport, NY Green Bank